RhetTbull/osxphotos/README.md

                                   FILENAME.
 If more than one --name options is specified, they are treated as "OR", e.g. find photos matching any FILENAME.
   --uuid UUID                     Search for photos with UUID(s).
+May be
+                                  repeated to include multiple UUIDs.
   --uuid-from-file FILE           Search for photos with UUID(s) loaded from
                                   FILE.
 Format is a single UUID per line.
 Lines preceded with # are ignored.